-The cost of solar is generally described by using the term “per watt installed.”
-In the United States, the average cost of solar per watt installed is $3.16 and the average size of a home solar system is five to eight kilowatts.
-So, going solar can cost anywhere from $14,000 to more than $30,000.
-Keep in mind that you may get some of that investment back if you are able to apply the 30-percent federal residential renewable energy income tax credit (ITC).
-However, that is a tax credit, meaning a credit against your tax liability similar to purchasing a hybrid or electric vehicle.
-Regardless, it’s still available for those who qualify and there are other state programs that can reduce the cost of a solar system.
-Do note, the tax credit will continue at 30% through 2020 but will begin dropping until the tax credit is over in 2022.
+The cost of solar is described by using the term “per watt installed”.
+For residential US customers, the average cost per watt installed is $3.16 and the average system size is 5-8 kilowatts.
+This gives a ballpark average cost anywhere from $14,000 to $30,000.
+If you are eligible, you can apply for the 26% federal residential renewable energy income tax credit (ITC).
+The ITC is a tax credit, meaning a credit against your tax liability of what you already pay in taxes.
+Do note, the tax credit will continue at 26% through 2020 but will begin dropping until the tax credit ends in 2022.

-Solar is an investment that will pay for itself over time by reducing or eliminating your dependence on tradition power.
-And, in many cases, adding solar to your home can come with no out of pocket expenses with zero-down lease and loan options.
-In most situations, the homeowner’s lease or loan payment is less than their previous cost of electricity.
+Solar is an investment that will pay for itself over time by eliminating your utility bill.
+In many cases, adding solar to your home can come with no out of pocket expenses through zero-down lease or loan programs.
+In most situations, your new solar payment is lower than any previous cost of electricity.

-What rebates and financial incentives are available for solar in Connecticut?
+What other rebates and financial incentives are available for solar in Connecticut?